safe-global/safe-docs/pages/advanced/smart-account-bug-bounty.md

 ## Safe Smart Account

 The Safe Ecosystem Foundation has a bug bounty program for smart contracts related to the [Safe Smart Account](https://github.com/safe-fndn/safe-smart-account).
-The details of the bug bounty can be found on the (Safe Foundation website)[https://docs.safefoundation.org/security/bug-bounty].
+The details of the bug bounty can be found on the [Safe Foundation website](https://docs.safefoundation.org/security/bug-bounty).

 ## Safe{Wallet}